-For the past three decades, Rohini has quietly worked as a spiritual teacher, passing on the internal practice taught to her by Muktananda.
-She also teaches exegetical classes in the Yoga Sutras, the Siva Sutras, the Upanisads, the Bhagavad Gita, the Pratyabhijnahrdayam, the Vijnanabhairava Tantra, the Bhakti Sutras, and the Philokalia.
+After Baba left his body in 1982, Rohini returned to America.
+For the past three decades, she has quietly worked as a spiritual teacher, passing on the internal practice taught to her by Muktananda.
+She also teaches exegetical classes in texts such as the Yoga Sutras, the Siva Sutras, the Upanishads, the Bhagavadgita, the Pratyabhijnahrdayam, the Vijnanabhairava Tantra, the Bhakti Sutras, and the Philokalia.
 For each text, students examine and reflect on different translations and commentaries, but above all they are led to experience directly what lies behind each reading.

 In 2012 Rohini wrote Walking Home with Baba: The Heart of Spiritual Practice, published by Bancroft Press.
 It has been successful with readers and practitioners around the world, and has been recognized and included in many major research libraries, including those of Oxford, Cambridge, Harvard, Stanford, Washington University in St. Louis, and others.

 Everything Rohini teaches she owes to Baba.
 Through all the years, he has been with her.